allvm/allvm-tools/README.md

 If you installed llvm to `/usr`, you can leave out the `-D LLVM_DIR=...` option and CMake will find llvm automatically.

+## Format Checking

+Build the `check-format` target to check that all files pass format style applied by `clang-format`.

+If this fails, you may consider updating the source with the `update-format` target.

+All contributed code should pass these checks.
+Currently using clang-format corresponding to LLVM version used to build the tools, we may pin a particular version in the future.

 ## Troubleshooting

 See the [issues page](https://gitlab-beta.engr.illinois.edu/llvm/allvm/issues) for known problems and to report a new one.